ahillss/grub2-usb-installer/README.md

 4. Install grub2 onto it: ```grub-install --no-floppy --root-directory=/where/it/is/mounted /dev/sda``` (replace sda with your device)

+5. Add your grub.cfg to yourusbdriveroot/boot/grub/

+## Making it bootable with UEFI

+1. follow the original 1-3 steps

+2. grub-install --target=x86_64-efi --removable --efi-directory=/where/it/is/mounted --boot-directory=/where/it/is/mounted

+3. Add your grub.cfg to yourusbdriveroot/grub/

 ## Removing boot section

 Warning: This deletes the partition table.